djunamay/ABCA7lof2/analyses/snRNAseq_score_partitioning/README.md

 - Run `./projections.ipynb` to project DEGs and test for enrichment.
 - Run `./run_partitioning.py` to run METIS and K/L algorithms.
 - Run `./benchmarking_graph_partitioning.ipynb` to benchmark clustering and partitioning methods.
-- Run `./KL_clusters.ipynb` to visualize graph partitioning results.
+- Run `./KL_clusters.ipynb`[^1] to visualize graph partitioning results.

+[1]: Plots in the paper were generated using [/analyses/bulkRNAseq/KL_bulk.ipynb](https://github.com/djunamay/ABCA7lof2/blob/main/analyses/bulkRNAseq/KL_bulk.ipynb) to allow for consistent coloring with the iN neuronal clusters.